TheReconJacob/agile-uni/README.md

 ## Possible Error Fixes

 ### MySql

 You can view the status of the mysql service by typing into the terminal `brew services ls`

 If the status of mysql says <span style="color:red">error</span>, first try restarting the service with `brew services restart mysql`.
-Then if it continues to error while signing in, following [this](https://stackoverflow.com/a/51512118) guide will walk you through reinstalling mysql while removing leftover files after uninstalling and upgrading brew.
+Then if it continues to error while signing in, following [this](https://stackoverflow.com/a/51512118) guide which will walk you through reinstalling mysql while removing leftover files after uninstalling and upgrading brew. **_Will delete all current databases on mysql_**

-If you have forgotten your password then one option is to follow [this](https://stackoverflow.com/a/49970533) guide, but be warned as this will **delete all current databases on mysql**.
+If you have forgotten your password then one option is to follow [this](https://stackoverflow.com/a/49970533) guide, but be warned as this **_will also delete all current databases on mysql_**.